Hugh trevor Roper The last days of Hitler

 In 1945-1946 Hugh Trevor Roper was appointed to lead a research group of Britain officers was ordered to reveal the exacts facts and details of Hitler’s last days, former German chancellor and dictator of the Third Reich.
-This assignment of great political importance then become a basis for the well-known book, called “The last Days of Hitler” by Hugh Trevor Roper.
+This assignment of great political importance then become a basis for the well-known book, called “The Last Days of Hitler” by Hugh Trevor Roper.
 The author engaged himself into upcoming Cold War and expressed enthusiasm to the struggle gains the Communism – he then became of the founders of Encounter magazine, once well-known in England.
-He continued research and writing academic works on History with the particular passion to the History of England in XVI-XVII centuries.
-Hugh Trevor Roper never escaped debates on the approaches of the History research, which sometimes resulted in conflicts with his colleges.
+He continued to research and writing academic works on History with the particular passion to the History of England in XVI-XVII centuries.
+Hugh Trevor Roper never escaped debates on the approaches of the Historical research, which sometimes resulted in conflicts with his colleges.

 Hugh Trevor Roper is extremely recognizable for his studies on the Second World War and Third Reich in particular with two major and mostly discussed books: Hitler table talks and The last days of Hitler.
-Some of his statements was deeply criticized among the historians, but HT Trevor-Roper did not stand back from academic disputes with another established historians of the WW2.
+Some of his statements were deeply criticized among the historians, but HT Trevor-Roper did not stand back from academic disputes with another established historians of the WW2.
 He criticized the somewhere piercing sarcasm of Alan Bullock and Taylor A.J.P., who claimed Adolf Hitler to be a charlatan.
 Hugh Trevor Roper considered German leader as a kind of visionary and mastermind.
-By the way, historian himself was claimed for ignoring the Holocaust in own works and even for hidden anti-Semitism.
+By the way, a historian himself was claimed for ignoring the Holocaust in own works and even for hidden anti-Semitism.